 - #1-Tallest peak in the nation!
 Denali (Aleut for “The Great One”) reaches 20,310 feet from Alaska’s interior.
 It is the tallest peak in the U.S. and in North America, and the third tallest and third most isolated peak in the world.
 And, did you know that the ten highest peaks in the U.S. are in Alaska?

-2: A Diverse and Wild Landscape
+2: Alaska is a Diverse and Wild Landscape

 - The 2 biggest national forests are in Alaska: The Tongass and the Chugach.
 National Forests are public lands owned by the American people through the federal government.
 The lands managed by the U.S. Forest Service, National Park Service, and other land agencies.
 They are set aside to sustain the health, diversity, and productivity of the Nation’s forests and grasslands to meet the needs of present and future generations.
 Learn more about Tongass National Forest and Chugach National Forest!